kelvintrankhoiminhconsulting-jpg/Synthetic-Hospital-Analytics/README.md

 ## Project Overview

-This project analyzes a synthetic hospital and patient records dataset using Python and Power BI.
+This project analyzes a synthetic hospital and patient records dataset using Python, pandas, Power BI, and DAX.

 The goal of the project was to practice an end-to-end data analytics workflow, including data inspection, data quality validation, data cleaning, relational data modeling, and interactive dashboard development.